rajdeepd/reudismam.github.io/_posts/2017-12-21-anomalies-in-java.md

 diamond constructor, in this context, is clarity since it is more concise.
 Code snipped bellow shows the use of the diamond operator in a variable declaration.
-Instead of using the type parameter `<String, List<String>>`, developers can use the diamond to invoke the constructor of generic `HashMap` class.
+Instead of using the type parameter `<String, List<String>>`, developers can use the diamond to invoke the constructor of the generic `HashMap` class.

 ```java